Anujkothari366/apna-school/README.md

 # apna-school
-this is 2nd git repository
+This is 2nd git repository
+MY NAME ANUJ KOTHARI